Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/states.rst

   - if reading interactively: it should be cleared and last I/O operation should be retried
   - if reading from premade input (e.g. file) - stop processing, similarly to bad bit

-- if EOF (end of file) is encountered, this means no more data will be given and any I/O-handling code should proceed processing the data
+- if EOF (end of file) is encountered, this means no more data will be given and any I/O-handling code should proceed to processing of the data

 Simple handling
 ###############